 The Policy appoints the Managing Director & CEO, the Chief Financial Officer and the Company Secretary as the Continuous Disclosure Officers.
-Their roles include providing announcements to the ASX and ensuring that senior management and employees are kept informed of the Company's obligations and the accountability of the Company and its directors, officers and employees for compliance with the disclosure rules.
+Their roles include providing announcements to the ASX and ensuring that senior management and employees are kept informed of the Company's obligations as well as ensuring that the Company and its directors, officers and employees are accountable for compliance with the disclosure rules.